 More and more research is indicating that many of our major diseases are related to D-vitamin deficiency and that the past 20 years’ recommendations to avoid the sun more or less completely through clothes and sunscreen have been wrong.

 Your baby should never get burnt, and not be exposed to the midday sun, but playing in the shade naked is both nice and healthy.

-Make sure you talk to a doctor about immunizations before you leave!
-If you only breastfeed, your baby is not very likely to get ill from what he or she eats, but any baby old enough to grasp things and suck his or her hands are at risk to some extent.
+Make sure you talk to a doctor about immunizations well before you go on vacation with your baby!
+If you only breastfeed, your baby is not very likely to get ill from what he or she eats, but any baby old enough to grab things and suck his or her hands are at risk to some extent.

 It can be wise to bring some antiseptic wipes or alcohol hand-rub gel to clean off both your own hands and for example high chairs that you borrow at different restaurants.